-The interview will be conducted only if the head of household or spouse/co-head provides appropriate documentation of legal identity.
-(Chapter 7 provides a discussion of proper documentation of legal identity).
-If the family representative does not provide the required documentation, the appointment may be rescheduled when the proper documents have been obtained.
+The head of household or spouse/co-head must provide acceptable documentation of legal identity.
+(Chapter 7 provides a discussion of proper documentation of legal identity.)
+If the family representative does not provide the required documentation during the online certification due date, he or she will be mailed/emailed their requirement to provide it within 10 business days.

-Pending disclosure and documentation of social security numbers, the CCHA will allow the family to retain its place on the waiting list for 30 days.
-If not all household members have disclosed their SSNs at the next time the PHA is issuing vouchers, the CCHA will issue a voucher to the next eligible applicant family on the waiting list.
+Pending disclosure and documentation of social security numbers, CCHA will allow the family to retain its place on the waiting list for indefinitely.
+If not, all household members have disclosed their SSNs at the next time CCHA is issuing vouchers, CCHA will issue a voucher to the next eligible applicant family on the waiting list.

 The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, as well as completing required forms, providing required signatures, and submitting required documentation.
-If any materials are missing, the CCHA will provide the family with a written list of items that must be submitted.
+If any materials are missing, CCHA will provide the family with a written list of items that must be submitted.

-Any required documents or information that the family is unable to provide at the interview must be provided within 10 business days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of Social Security numbers and eligible noncitizen status).
-If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.
-If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice of denial (See Chapter 3).
+Any required documents or information that the family is unable to provide during the online Intake Certification must be provided within 10 business days.
+(Chapter 7 provides details about longer submission deadlines for particular items, including documentation of eligible noncitizen status).
+If the family is unable to obtain the information or materials within the required time frame.
+If the required documents and information are not provided within the required time frame, the family will be sent a notice of denial (See Chapter 3).

-An advocate, interpreter, or other assistant may assist the family with the application and the interview process.
+An advocate, interpreter, or other assistant may assist the family with the online application and online Intake Certification process.

-Interviews will be conducted in English.
-For limited English proficient (LEP) applicants, the CCHA will provide translation services in accordance with the CCHA's LEP plan.
+The online Intake Certification will be conducted in English/Spanish.
+For limited English proficient (LEP) applicants, CCHA will provide translation services in accordance with CCHA's LEP plan.

-If the family is unable to attend a scheduled interview, the family should contact the CCHA in advance of the interview to schedule a new appointment.
-In all circumstances, if a family does not attend a scheduled interview, the CCHA will send another notification letter with a new interview appointment time.
-Applicants who fail to attend two scheduled interviews without CCHA approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.
+Intake Interviews will be completed online and a deadline date provided.
+In all circumstances, if a family does not complete the online Intake Certification by the scheduled due date, CCHA will send another notification letter with a new deadline date.
+Applicants who fail to act on the two deadline dates without PHA approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.
 A notice of denial will be issued in accordance with policies contained in Chapter 3.